Elasticsearch settings

 Creating your own mapping (analyzers)

-If you want to define your own index settings and mapping to set analyzers for example, you can update the needed component template before starting the FSCrawler.
+If you want to define your own index settings and mapping to set analyzers for example, you can create the needed component template before starting FSCrawler.

 {